 Intrapreneurs are employees inside an organization, who seize value-generating opportunities to give their company an edge.
 You can be your HR Intrapreneur.
 Human resources is constantly evolving and changing, and with the continued advances in technology, people’s habits and preferences are changing.
 It’s essential that human resource professionals not only learn about the habits and preferences of employees, but also use that data they collect to continuously improve the experience of candidates and employees at all levels.

-While many of these emerging human resources trends for 2017 may have already started, we are confident they will all become increasingly more important for human resource professionals in the new year.
-Don’t get left in the dust when it comes to recruitment and retention — be aware of the emerging HR trends for 2017 and look for ways to strategically use them to benefit your business.
+While many of these emerging human resources trends may have already started, we are confident they will all become increasingly more important for human resource professionals in the new year.
+Don’t get left in the dust when it comes to recruitment and retention, as an HR Intrapreneur — be aware of the emerging HR trends and look for ways to strategically use them to benefit your business.

 Annual Reviews Won’t Be So “Annual”

 There used to be a fairly rigid structure for the way employees’ performance was graded.
 There was often a numbered scale of some sort with a variety of areas that were measured.
 A number or grade was given for each area and usually discussed with the employee, so they were aware of any areas that needed improvement.
 The structure was good, but the rigidness of the process left much to be desired.
 What if an employee began failing or going downhill in one or more of these areas prior to the annual review?
 Sure it would be graded on the next annual review, but was there an effort made to touch base with employees regarding their performance more than just once per year?
 Often times, there wasn’t.

 While annual reviews may stay, they are becoming supplemented with frequent check-ins.
 This gives an employer the ability to confront any employee performance issues, even minor ones, throughout the year on an ongoing basis, rather than making a note for the next “annual review.”
 This keeps employers and employees on the same page — and ongoing, fluid feedback strives to achieve constant improvement for all parties involved.
 A true win-win.